Prothrombin time test

 Most often, the prothrombin time is monitored if you are taking the blood-thinning medication warfarin.
-In this situation, the prothrombin time is expressed as an international normalized ratio (INR).
+In this situation, the prothrombin time is shown as an international normalized ratio (INR).

-Your doctor may recommend a prothrombin time test prior to surgery if there is any concern about your blood's ability to clot.
+Your health care provider may recommend a prothrombin time test before surgery if there is any concern about your blood's ability to clot.

-The prothrombin time test may also be performed to evaluate you for liver disease.
-It is one of several tests used to screen people waiting for liver transplants.
+The prothrombin time test also may be performed to check for liver disease.
+It is one of many tests used to screen people waiting for liver transplants.
 That screening — known as the model for end-stage liver disease (MELD) — is a scoring system for assessing the severity of chronic liver disease.

-If your doctor suspects you have other health issues, such as liver problems or a bleeding disorder, you might need additional testing to confirm your condition.
+If your provider suspects you have other health issues, such as liver problems or a bleeding disorder, you might need more testing to confirm your condition.